WordNet: Offensive content

 WordNet includes words that can be perceived as pejorative or offensive.
 The interpretation of a word can change over time and between social groups, so it is not always possible for WordNet to define a word as "pejorative" or "offensive" in isolation.
 Therefore, people using WordNet must apply their own methods to identify offensive or pejorative words.

 However, this limitation is true of other lexical resources like dictionaries and thesauruses, which also contain pejorative and offensive words.
 Some dictionaries indicate words that are pejoratives, but do not include all the contexts in which words might be acceptable or offensive to different social groups.
 Therefore, people using dictionaries must apply their own methods to identify all offensive words.

 Licensed vs. Open WordNets

 Some wordnets were subsequently created for other languages.
 A 2012 survey lists the wordnets and their availability.
-In an effort to propagate the usage of WordNets, the Global WordNet community had been slowly re-licensing their WordNets to an open domain where researchers and developers can easily access and use WordNets as language resources to provide ontological and lexical knowledge in natural-language processing (NLP) tasks.
+In an effort to propagate the usage of wordnets, the Global WordNet community had been slowly re-licensing their wordnets to an open domain where researchers and developers can easily access and use wordnets as language resources to provide ontological and lexical knowledge in natural-language processing (NLP) tasks.

-The Open Multilingual WordNet provides access to open licensed wordnets in a variety of languages, all linked to the Princeton Wordnet of English (PWN).
+The Open Multilingual Wordnet provides access to open licensed wordnets in a variety of languages.
+Version 1 is linked to the Princeton Wordnet of English, while version 2 uses an independent index (the Collaborative Interlingual Index).
 The goal is to make it easy to use wordnets in multiple languages.